jamestharpe/jamestharpe.com/content/hire-me.md

 * Google Tag Manager installation
 * Google Analytics installation
 * Google Search console setup and configuration
-* Social meda (Facebook, Twitter, etc) integration
+* Social media (Facebook, Twitter, etc) integration
 * Transfer your site to a new host
 * Install an SSL certificate
 * Implement a Content Delivery Network (CDN)
 * Improve site speed through minification and compression
 * Plug-in and Theme upgrades for your CMS
 * Scan for broken links and common SEO issues
-* Test for browser compatability
+* Test for browser compatibility

 ### Mobile App Development